Do Clinically Depressed People Qualify for Social Security Disability Benefits?

 As an alternative to meeting the above-listed criteria, an applicant may also present documented evidence of clinical depression lasting at least two years, during which his or her ability to work was moderately to severely limited, and he or she received medical or psychosocial support.
 He or she must also have experienced one of the following:

-If you or someone you love has been denied disability benefits despite meeting either the first or second set of criteria, our attorneys can make sure that your appeal is as strong and unimpeachable as possible.
+If you or someone you love has been denied disability benefits despite meeting the criteria, our attorneys can help you appeal.
 We will fight for the benefits you deserve.

 Learn More about Social Security Disability and Depression